35F Ayala Triangle Gardens Tower 2

 *All reports shall be treated in confidence and the identity of the whistleblower will be protected.
 The whistleblower shall be protected from all forms of retaliation.

-Mr. Consing earned his master’s degree in Applied Economics from the University of Michigan in 1980.
-He graduated with an A.B.
-Economics degree (Accelerated Program) from De La Salle University in 1979, graduating magna cum laude.
+Mr. Consing obtained an M.A. in Applied Economics from the University of Michigan, Ann Arbor.
+He received an A.B.
+Economics degree (Accelerated Program), Magna Cum Laude, and the gold medal for Economics, from De La Salle University, Manila.

 Mr. Ablaza is a director in publicly listed companies Advanced Info Services, PLC (Thailand), iPeople, and Roxas and Company.
 He is also a director in other Philippine corporations operating in the fields of retail banking, property development, education, infrastructure, and health.
 He is also a member of the board of trustees in a number of non-profit foundations engaged in social initiatives, namely Ayala Foundation, BPI Foundation, and Gawad Kalinga Foundation.
 He previously served as director of the Company from 1 July 2019 until 18 March 2021.